-Michael Herman’s wide-ranging experience is all about organization effectiveness.
+Michael Herman’s wide-ranging experience is all about Inviting Agility.
 For nearly thirty years, he’s worked to bring people together, identify and prioritize what’s most important, and create the conditions for getting those things done.
+Today’s rising global wave of “business agility” is confirming his 1990’s vision of the Inviting Organization.

 Michael started as a financial consultant serving large-scale hospital projects but, as the most junior person in his firm, he also initiated communication practices to help his widely distributed colleagues work together better.